 Cervecería nacional: (Arévalo 1588) The beer lovers’ paradise in Buenos Aires.

 Taxis are inexpensive and omnipresent in Buenos Aires, it is however recommendable to know Spanish in order to negotiate the right price.
+We always recommend basic knowledge of Spanish when visiting Latin America.
+English levels can vary and in Buenos Aires they are higher as in most places but knowing at least basic Spanish will still be of great benefit.

 The metro is the easiest way to get around in Buenos Aires and covers the most important areas of the city.
+Buses are also a passable option.